Overview

 SQL Server Database

-The database connection string is defined in appsettings.json file:
+The database connection string is defined in the appsettings.json file:

 {